It's a saliva test you can do at home. Just mail the sample back to us.

 An important thing to know is that in most cases both partners must be carriers of the same disease for their child to be affected by it.

-Thankfully, most couples who have this test find out that they are not carriers of the same disease.
-Knowing this in advance can give you confidence, reassurance and peace of mind that your risk of passing on a genetic disease is low.
+The good thing is, most couples who have this test find out that they are not carriers of the same disease.
+Knowing this in advance can give you confidence, reassurance and peace of mind that you have significantly reduced your risk of having a child born with one of these diseases.

 Order tests, get counselling, and find immediate and trustworthy information on-the-go on the Eugene app.
 We even mail the sample collection kit to your home.